RiturajSaha/Diabetes-Predictor-Application/README.md

 The dataset is obtained from kaggle: https://www.kaggle.com/uciml/pima-indians-diabetes-database

-Below are the various classifciation models applied to the dataset are compared using accuracy_score r2_score:
+Below are the various classification models applied to the dataset are compared using accuracy_score r2_score:
 | Regression Models  | Accuracy | R2 Score |
 | ------------- | ------------- | ------------- |
 | K Nearest Neighbor  | 75.32  | -0.1636 |